-Pre-Writing Assignment: Write your Reader Writer Profile by August 21st.
+Pre-Writing Assignment: Reader Writer Profile due by the first week of school, August 14th.

-Before you begin any of the reading for this summer, craft an honest, forthcoming, and well written profile of yourself as a reader and writer.
+Before you begin the reading for this summer, write an honest, forthcoming, and well written profile of yourself as a reader and writer.
 What are your strengths and weaknesses in reading and writing?
 What purposes do reading and writing serve for you?
 What are your passions and peeves?
-This portion of the assignment must be no more than 250 words (about half a page).
-It should also be typed in MLA format.
+What are you hoping AP Literature will do for you?
+It is important that you write honestly, so I can best meet your needs.
+This portion of the assignment may run from 250-350 words (about 1/2-3/4 of a page).

-Literature Assignments: Read each work and complete corresponding assignments by August 21st.
+Literature Assignments: Read each and complete the corresponding assignments Monday, August 17th